-In September 2018, I became Programme Director for English at Loughborough.
+Between 2018 and 2021 he was Programme Director for English at Loughborough.

-I am keen on communicating my research to a wider audience and founded the literary blog Interesting Literature, partly as a platform for other academics to share their research with people both within and beyond academia.
-Since I set up the project in 2012, it has grown to include not only a blog (which receives over a million views a month) but a popular Twitter feed (now with over 110,000 followers including J. K. Rowling, the British Library, and the Oxford English Dictionary), a Facebook page, and two books: The Secret Library (Michael O’Mara Books, 2016) and Britain by the Book (John Murray, 2017).
+Tearle’s blog, Interesting Literature, receives 15 million views a year and has led to two books: The Secret Library (Michael O’Mara Books, 2016) and Britain by the Book (John Murray, 2017).
 The blog has hosted numerous scholars including Roger Ebbatson, Regenia Gagnier, Michael Greaney, Claire Nally, and Sir Stanley Wells, and has been cited by the researchers of the popular BBC TV programme QI on numerous occasions.
 Since 2018 he has also hosted Loughborough University’s School of Poetry podcast.

 In 2016 he wrote and presented the first in a series of short films produced by Loughborough University on classic literary texts.
 His video, on T. S. Eliot’s The Waste Land, draws on his research into Eliot’s poem and has received over 125,000 views.